seeb1337/crosshair-y-movable/README.md

 - **Crosshair Size**: Adjust using the size range slider in the settings.
 - **Hue**: Change the crosshair color hue via the hue range slider.
+- **Opacity**: Adjust using the opacity range slider in the settings.
 - **Crosshair Directory**: Select a custom directory containing your crosshair `.png` files.

 ### Resetting to Default